MobilityDB/MobilityDB-Leaflet/README.md

 If you wish to add support for another dataset, please check out the 'Contributing' section.
 We'd love to make this tool compatible with more types of moving object data!

-#### Import the Data
+#### Importing the AIS Dataset

-Here are the instructions to import the data for the AIS dataset
+Follow the instructions below to import the AIS dataset:

-1. Download any data from [AIS](https://web.ais.dk/aisdata/).
+1. Download your preferred dataset from [AIS](https://web.ais.dk/aisdata/).
-2. Create a database named `ais`
+2. Create a database named `ais`.
-3. Add the function `input_ais()` to this database (the function can be found in the [function.sql](function.sql) file). ⚠️ Make sure to modify the line `FROM '/mnt/g/ais_datasets/aisdk-2023-05-23/aisdk-2023-05-23.csv' DELIMITER ',' CSV HEADER;` to point to the good location of the file
+3. Add the `input_ais()` function to this database.
+This function can be found in the [function.sql](function.sql) file. ⚠️ Be sure to modify the line `FROM '/mnt/g/ais_datasets/aisdk-2023-05-23/aisdk-2023-05-23.csv' DELIMITER ',' CSV HEADER;` to point to the correct location of the downloaded file.
-4. Execute the function
+4. Execute the function.

-Now the data are imported !
+Your data should now be imported!

-To be able to use them using pg_tileserv, you need to make some modifications to your database:
+To ensure compatibility with pg_tileserv, some modifications to your database are necessary:

-1. Create a column `trip_3857` of type `tgeompoint`
+1. Create a new column named `trip_3857` of the type `tgeompoint`.
-2. Dxecute the following command: `update ships set trip_3857 = transform(trip, 3857);`.
-This will create a column with the good projection
+2. Execute the following command: `update ships set trip_3857 = transform(trip, 3857);`.
+This command creates a column with the appropriate projection.
-3. Add the function `tripsfct` into your database (the function can be found in the [function.sql](function.sql) file).
+3. Add the `tripsfct` function to your database.
+This function can also be found in the [function.sql](function.sql) file.

-After the setup of pg_tilserv, you should see the function in the GUI of pg_tileserv (run by default on port 7802)
+After setting up pg_tileserv, you should be able to see the new function in the GUI of pg_tileserv (which runs by default on port 7802).

 ![image](https://github.com/MobilityDB/MobilityDB-Leaflet/assets/33914132/3a6cb2f5-9d95-450b-be21-f655541d5a08)